 The Japanese associated cherry blossoms with folk religion from 710 to 794, deeming it a sacred tree because they thought it carried the soul of the mountain gods to the people.
 The spiritual tree gained its esteemed status among the aristocracy when Empress Henmei formed a new Japanese identity using it.

-So how did the cherry blossom go from aristocratic status to beloved samurai symbol of death?
+So how did the cherry blossom go from aristocratic status to the beloved samurai symbol of death?

-The samurai began to identify with the cherry blossom in the 12th century when the warrior caste adapted ritual suicide or sepukku as part of its Bushido code.
+The samurai began identifying with cherry blossom in the 12th century when the warrior caste adapted ritual suicide or sepukku as part of its Bushido code.
 These noble Japanese warriors related to the delicate flower because its petals fell at a time when it was at its most beautiful.
-In this sense, it rendered the samurai’s honorable death with a kind of perfection.
+In this sense, it rendered the samurai’s honorable death with perfection.

 Poetic, right?

 Your cherry blossom flower and Samurai combo tattoo don’t have to be as dramatic.
-What if you just want something epic for the sake of visual art.
-No deeper meaning attached to it.
+What if you just want something epic for the sake of visual art?
+No deeper meaning is attached to it.
 Just be the canvas for an artist’s custom work.

 Cherry Blossom Tattoo Designs